 We’ve compiled this useful resource of some of the best personal alarms for the elderly on the market.

 2. Telecare 24

-Your Personal Alarm can be a life saver for your Elderly Parents (literally!).
-So it’s well worth investing in one for peace of mind.
-If you found this useful, you may also find out piece on Keeping Elderly Parents Active quite handy too!
+Your Personal Alarm can be a life saver for your elderly parents so it’s well worth investing in one for peace of mind.
+If you found this useful, you may also find out piece on Keeping Elderly Parents Active quite handy too.